Svetlana Alliluyeva: In popular culture

 Alliluyeva was portrayed by Joanna Roth in the HBO's 1992 television film Stalin and Andrea Riseborough in the 2017 satirical film The Death of Stalin.

-Alliluyeva is the subject of the 2015 biography Stalin's Daughter: The Extraordinary and Tumultuous Life of Svetlana Alliluyeva by Canadian writer Rosemary Sullivan.
+Alliluyeva is the subject of the 2015 biography Stalin's Daughter: The Extraordinary and Tumultuous Life of Svetlana Alliluyeva by the Canadian writer Rosemary Sullivan.

-Alliluyeva is the subject of the 2019 novel The Red Daughter by American writer John Burnham Schwartz.
+Alliluyeva is the subject of the 2019 novel The Red Daughter by the American writer John Burnham Schwartz.

+Alliluyeva is portrayed by Tamara Greatrex in Howard Brenton's dramatisation of the 1942 Moscow Conference, Churchill in Moscow which premiered at the Orange Tree Theatre in London during February-March 2025 and was streamed via OT on Screen.